pullz6/ELT_Pipeline_Airflow/README.md

 ## Pre-requisities
 Please ensure that the below are installed:
 1. Docker
 2. Docker Compose

-You have download Airflow from docker.
-You will have to have created a postgres server, database and a table.
+3. Postgres
+4. Postgres Server, Database and a Table

 ## Installation
+You can pull the Airflow Docker Image as per the instructions available in the Apache Airflow documentation -> https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html

 ##### Downloading and installing steps: